ds21h/JB_Sudoku/README.md

 History

+Version 1.2.1 - 18-02-2021
+-   Introduced transactions on the DB.
+The multi-threaded approach introduced in Version 1.2 sometimes caused problems with simultaneous access.

 Version 1.2 - 05-11-2020
 -   Minimum API level changed to 19 (Android 4.4 - KitKat)
 -   Changed compatibility libraries to AndroidX